 - 1. Diagnosis of cystic fibrosis and one of the following (a or b); - a.
 Clinical evidence of nutritional compromise; - b.
-Diagnosis of CLD of prematurity defined as gestational age < 32 weeks and requirement for > 21% oxygen for ≥ 28 days after birth; - 2.
+Diagnosis of CLD of prematurity defined as both of the following (i or ii): - i.
+Gestational age < 32 weeks; - ii.
+Requirement for > 21% oxygen for ≥ 28 days after birth; - 2.
 Age at onset of RSV season (a or b): - a.
 Age < 12 months; - b.
 Age < 24 months and (i or ii): - i.
 Manifestations of severe lung disease (e.g., previous hospitalization for pulmonary exacerbation in the first year of life or abnormalities on chest radiography or chest computed tomography that persist when stable); - ii.
 Weight for length < 10th percentile; - 3.
 Request is for RSV prophylaxis; - 4.
 Medical justification supports requests for RSV beyond September through May (see Appendix D); - 5.
 Member has not been hospitalized with RSV disease during the current RSV season; - 6.
 Dose does not exceed 15 mg/kg once a month by IM administration (see Appendix E for dose rounding guidelines).